asweeney86/blog/content/post/webassembly-1.md

 00000110: 6461 7461 2e2e 4c2e 7374 7201 00         data..L.str..
 ```

 Ok... that wasn't that useful.
-Lets convert the binary to some human readable form.
-One of the more popular representations of this is known as `WAT` or the `WebAssembly text format`.
-IMHO its an interesting way to actually represent the binary since it uses S-expressions.
-For this we will need to use the `wasm2wat` tool that comes with `The WebAssembly Binary Toolkit`.
+Let's convert the binary to some human-readable form.
+One of the more popular representations of this is known as `WAT` or the `WebAssembly Text Format`.
+It's an interesting way to actually represent the binary since it uses [S-expressions]<https://en.wikipedia.org/wiki/S-expression>.
+For this, we will need to use the `wasm2wat` tool that comes with `The WebAssembly Binary Toolkit` (WABT).

 ## Building WABT